sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Portal_Framework/Controllers_and_Actions/Browser.md

 ## Configure Browsers

 Configure the Studio's browsers by detecting the installed browsers and adding them to the Eclipse Browsers preference page.

 The call returns a Map for the newly added browsers.
-The map contains mapping from a browser location to a browser name.
+The map contains the mapping from a browser location to a browser name.

 In case no browser was added, an empty map is returned.

 `var addedBrowsers = dispatch($H({`